 - 12,000sqm private site in Sliema’s existing Commercial and Residential Urban Centre

 - 7,500sqm, circa 62%, is to be dedicated to open pedestrian walkways, landscaped green spaces and gardens – the largest car-free zone in Sliema’s town centre

 - 159 residential apartments

-- Shopping, cafés and original dining
+- Open-air shopping, food and dining

 - Underground public and residents’ parking

 The land is owned by Townsquare Sliema Ltd, a joint-venture between the Ganado, Gasan, Soler and Trapani-Galea families.

 - Yes, in the new proposed design, the residential tower has been reduced in height by over 37 metres – equivalent to 11 storeys.